senkovskiy/ARPES_GUI/README.md

 ![ARPES_GUI](https://user-images.githubusercontent.com/81705695/149383129-2ddd80c9-31a8-4cee-94b3-6241c02d6483.png)

 Installation:
-1. copy the folder 'src'
+1. the main files are in the folder 'src'
-2. install the packages:
+2. the packages to be installed:
      - pip install h5py
      - pip install scipy
      - pip install pyqtgraph
      - pip install PyQt5
-3. run the file 'ARPES_GUI_4.py'
+3. file to run is 'ARPES_GUI_4.py'